shailendrakumaromkar/Solidity_BestPractices/README.md

 # :shopping_cart: Decentralised Marketplace world DApp

 ## :bulb: About:
 Decentralised Marketplace is the online platform that runs on the Ethereum blockchain where Seller can add new Products & their prices.
-And Buyer can purchase them by paying in cryptocurrency using ETH.
+And Buyer can purchase them by paying in cryptocurrency using ETH currency.

 #### Smart Contract